 Chia is also packed with trace minerals and phytonutrients that possess established athletic benefits, and a few with benefits that are just starting to be understood.
 They are rich in phosphorous, manganese, calcium, and potassium, all of which support healthy muscle function.
 One of the handful of antioxidants common in chia seeds, quercetin, is a flavonoid with known anti-inflammatory and antiviral properties.
 According to a 2010 study published in the International Journal of Nutrition and Exercise Metabolism, quercetin also "has important implications for enhancement of athletic and military performance," after it was shown to increase both VO2 max and endurance capacity in human subjects.

 The "gooey slime" portion of the chia seed contains one of its best-known athletic benefits.
 The seed's outer husk is hydrophilic, meaning it draws in fluid.
 When mixed in water, chia seeds can absorb 10 times their weight in fluid, making them an excellent addition to an intra-workout mix, or a great way to pre-hydrate and prolong hydration during intense training.
-This is the logic that drives a handful of pro athletes, including former Baltimore Raven stars Ray Lewis and current star Ray Rice, to mix chia seeds into their nutritional shakes.
+This is the logic that drives a growing number of pro athletes to mix chia seeds into their nutritional shakes.

 The majority of chia recipes populating the Internet can be summed up like this: Take one otherwise normal smoothie/pancake/cookie/salad dressing/muffin/yogurt parfait recipe.
 Toss in a scoop or two of chia seeds, which supposedly make it healthier somehow.